 Dr. Greg Garrard

 Greg is one of the best-known figures in environmental criticism worldwide.
 His Ecocriticism (Routledge 2004, 2011), the most widely used introduction to the field, has been translated into Arabic, Brazilian Portuguese, Korean, Turkish, and - in an unofficial Taiwanese edition – Mandarin Chinese, and he has given keynote lectures across Asia, Europe and North America.
-He was founder member and Chair of the Association for the Study of Literature and the Environment (UKI) 2004-2010, and is now on the executive council of ASLE (US).
 The Oxford Handbook of Ecocriticism, which includes 36 specially commissioned essays, is the biggest single-volume collection yet published in the field.
 Environmental Cultures currently has 13 titles in print.

-His interests are somewhat ungovernable: his page on academia.edu collects essays on rhododendrons and Romantic poetry; Seamus Heaney, Heidegger and Nazism; air travel in climate change fiction; radical Canadian cinema, Werner Herzog and Wall-E; Ian McEwan, Margaret Atwood, Derek Jarman, eco-pedagogy and feral dogs.
-He is currently researching representations of cetacean subjectivity.
+Greg’s interests are somewhat ungovernable: his page on academia.edu collects essays on rhododendrons and Romantic poetry; climate scepticism; Seamus Heaney, Heidegger and Nazism; air travel in climate change fiction; radical Canadian cinema, Werner Herzog and Wall-E; Ian McEwan, Margaret Atwood, Derek Jarman, eco-pedagogy and feral dogs.